 Prepare for a Career in Nursing

-In addition to clinical placements, Curry nursing students can gain valuable experience assisting at campus flu clinics, participating in disaster drills at local hospitals and even traveling to China to study and compare American and Chinese medical techniques.
-You'll be trained with technology infused throughout your curriculum to prepare for the demands of today's hospitals.
+In addition to clinical placements, Curry nursing students can gain valuable experience assisting at campus flu clinics, participating in disaster drills at local hospitals, and even traveling to China to study and compare American and Chinese nursing techniques.
+You'll be educated with technology infused throughout your curriculum to prepare for the demands of today's healthcare settings.

-Curry nursing graduates have gone on to succeed in meaningful careers in all of the major Boston hospitals, community hospitals and health organizations and the military, among other places.
-Recently, one of our alums was elected President of the American Nurses Association.
+Curry nursing graduates have gone on to succeed in meaningful careers in all of the major Boston hospitals, community hospitals, health organizations, and the military.
+One of our alums, Karen Daley, is the immediate past President of the American Nurses Association.

 Nursing as a MAJOR